Sagay, Negros Occidental: General Luna

 The recorded history of Barangay General Luna started in 1929, when the Insular Lumber Company began its logging operation in the area.
 The inhabitants followed to clear the area and began cultivating the land with rice and corn.
 The families with big clearings are the Duncaras and the Piccios.
-They donated portion of their cleared land to the government for the barrio and the school site, Later they named the new barangay after General Luna, one of our great Filipino heroes.
+They donated portion of their cleared land to the government for the barrio and the school site, Later they named the new barangay after General Luna, one of the prominent Filipino heroes.